I can’t resist popping into salons and spas when I’m passing – I like to do a bit of mystery shopping.

 1. Smile and greet salon clients

-Please don’t turn or walk away, pick up the phone or start chatting to a colleague as a client walks up to the front desk.
+Tempting as it can be when you’re busy don’t pick up the phone, turn or walk away, or start chatting to a colleague as a client walks up to the front desk.
 It looks off hand and your job as salon receptionist is to make a fabulous first impression.

 Instead, stop what you’re doing, give them a genuine smile and greet them.